Wastewater Surveillance for Tracking COVID-19 and Other Diseases

 SARS-CoV-2 RT-qPCR Kit for Wastewater

-Viral RNA Extraction
+Viral DNA and RNA Extraction

 The following Maxwell® nucleic acid purification kits are recommended for extracting viral RNA from wastewater samples.
 These kits used with Maxwell® Instruments allow automated viral RNA extraction from wastewater at up to 48 samples per run.